Every Day in Every House

 Groups are just one way we see Gateway living out our vision of “Every Day in Every House.”
 We hope you take the chance to explore groups at Gateway.

-Two Types of Groups:
+Three Types of Groups:

 Why join a group?

 We believe in the power of community — and we want to offer you a safe, supported, and fun place where you can be yourself and connect with others.
 Small groups give us people to call when we need to talk.
 They give us a space to be open and real.
 A place to start a friendship.
-Life is better with others, and we believe groups are a great place to help you purse what God has for you.
+Life is better with others, and we believe groups are a great place to help you pursue what God has for you.

 Are groups online or in-person?